BrianInGermany/IdeaStackr/README.md

 ### 4. Stack clustering

-- Once you have a set of named stacks on your table, label each stack with a post-it according to your names in the [chart](.\exampleImages\categoryTable.png).
+- Once you have a set of named stacks on your table, label each stack with a post-it according to your names in the <a href=".\exampleImages\categoryTable.pdf">chart</a>.
 - Now we're going to cluster the clusters to create a structure for our research!
-- Repeat step 3. with a blank [chart](.\exampleImages\categoryTable.png), this time clustering stacks instead of individual cards and naming these superstacks instead of the stacks.
+- Repeat step 3. with a blank <a href=".\exampleImages\categoryTable.pdf">chart</a>, this time clustering stacks instead of individual cards and naming these superstacks instead of the stacks.

 ### 5. Sequentialization